Jaclo Faucets Review & Rating Updated: May 24, 2025

 To learn how to interpret faucet warranties and better understand what they can tell you about the level of confidence company management has in its faucets and the likelihood of replacement parts availability, see Faucet Basics, Part 6: Understanding Faucet Warranties.

-A full warranty gives a buyer many more rights, voiding many of the restrictions written into the Jaclo warranty.
-These rights include the following:
+A full warranty gives a buyer many more rights and stronger protection, voiding many of the restrictions written into the Jaclo warranty.

 This may not be at all how Jaclo intended its warranty to work, but that's how it chose to write the warranty, and these are the legal consequences of that writing.